Ending conversations can be tricky business. You don't want to appear rude, but it's time to get away.

 Avoid rudeness and acknowledge those you know when you're out and about.
 But if you're on your way to an appointment, or would just like to go about your business alone, there's nothing wrong with keeping your encounter as brief as possible.

-"Hello, it's great to see you" as you pass by is a good acknowledgement.
+"Hi, it's good to see you," as you pass by is a good acknowledgement.
 If you have the time and the inclination, you could inquire about the person's family, work, or other common ground you share.

 However, if the person you greet looks busy or is with someone else, and you could possibly be interrupting, it's probably best to stay with the shortest greeting above.

 Ending a conversation doesn't always come naturally if you're a chatty type.
 (I know!)

 There's no need to fear offending anyone as long as you remain friendly, smiling, and genuine.
 You can comment on looking forward to a next time.

 One way to confirm your sincerity is to follow up with people.
-Whether you've just met and exchanged business cards or you've been friends for years, call or email them and say it was good to see them.
+Whether you've just met and exchanged business cards or you've been friends for years, call or email them just to say it was good to see them.
 Being authentically social doesn't mean long-winded!

 Even if your conversation ended abruptly, making someone feel important can easily set things right.
 In an email you might let the person know that it was great seeing him, and you are so happy to learn that his business is going well.
 Extending your best wishes for continued success will always be a welcomed gesture.